 You can customise this data representation as a line graph.

 Follow the steps below to present the data for the given example as a line graph:

-- Click DISPLAY and update the Line style, Show dots on lines, Show goal, add a Goal label, and Show trend line.
+- Click Display to update the Line style, Show dots on lines, Goal line, Show value on data points, and Trend line.